ArshaFazlollahi/Android-calculator/README.md

 # Android-calculator
-Just a fun project to experiment with b4a
+⭐Just a fun project I had to experiment with b4a.

+The apk file is located in the objects folder.